 In rare instances, the condition can increase your risk of a certain type of stroke.

-In a person without patent foramen ovale, a stroke may occur when a blood clot develops in a vein and breaks free, traveling to the right side of the heart and eventually to the lungs.
+In a person without patent foramen ovale, a stroke may occur when a blood clot develops in a vein and breaks free, traveling to the right side of the heart and eventually to the lung.

 If you have a patent foramen ovale, the clot could pass through the hole to the left side of your heart and eventually make its way to your brain, resulting in a cryptogenic stroke.

 Recently, Hailey Bieber, only a 25-year-old celebrity, suffered "mini-stroke".
 He mini stroke was associated with